Table of contents

 • 79% of global banks believe banking will soon be “deeply embedded” in consumer and commercial activities.
 (PYMNTS)

-• The potential loss of SME lending revenue if banks do nothing is estimated at $25 billion (Accenture)
+• The potential loss of SMB lending revenue if banks do nothing is estimated at $25 billion (Accenture)

-• 47% of SMEs would gladly pay more for modern, embedded finance than more traditional banking services.
+• 47% of SMBs would gladly pay more for modern, embedded finance than more traditional banking services.
 (Accenture)

 • 75% of global banks plan to connect with an average of three fintechs within the next 18 months.
 (Finastra)